younglululu/CAFE/README.md

 Compatibility
 -------------

 The software is written in c++, which has been fully tested under gcc version 4.8.1.
-It works under Linux or Mac environment.
+It works under Windows, Linux or Mac environment.
 Precompiled executables are provided for these platforms, and users have the option to compile the source code for their specific platform if desired (see the Installation section below).

 ----------